lolasaf/ft_irc/README.md

 - aka connectionless sockets.
 Think of it as **sending letters without waiting for a reply** ✉️
 - If you send a datagram, it may or may not arrive; but if it does, it will be error-free.
 - Uses **UDP (User Datagram Protocol)** — no guaranteed delivery, but *fast* and *lightweight*.
-- Used for: games 🎮, streaming 🎧, video calls 📹, DHCP, and TFTP.
+- Used for: games, streaming, video calls, DHCP, and TFTP.

 When reliability *does* matter (like in TFTP), programs add their own small acknowledgment system (sending “ACK” packets and retrying).

-### ⚙️ Summary
+### Summary
 | Feature | Stream (TCP) | Datagram (UDP) |
 |----------|---------------|----------------|
 | Connection | Yes 🔗 | No 🚫 |